kubernetes101/pib-dev/labs/outer-loop-multi-cluster.md

   flt targets add region:central region:west
   flt targets deploy

+  # wait for ci-cd to complete and update the cluster
+  git pull
+  flt sync

+  # check the cluster for imdb
+  flt check app imdb

   # deploy to just the east region
   flt targets clear
   flt targets add region:east
   flt targets deploy

+  # wait for ci-cd to complete and update the repo
+  git pull
+  flt sync

+  # check the cluster for imdb
+  flt check app imdb

   # deploy to all clusters
   flt targets clear
   flt targets add all
   flt targets deploy

+  # wait for ci-cd to complete and update the repo
+  git pull
+  flt sync

+  # check the cluster for imdb
+  flt check app imdb

   ```